spawar92/deep-reinforcement-learning/p2_continuous-control/Submission/README.md

 ### Distributed Training

-For this project, we will provide you with two separate versions of the Unity environment:
+For this project, there are two separate versions of the Unity environment:
 - The first version contains a single agent.
 - The second version contains 20 identical agents, each with its own copy of the environment.

 The second version is useful for algorithms like [PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

 ### Solving the Environment

-Note that your project submission need only solve one of the two versions of the environment.
+We use the first version due to Jupyter kernel getting disconnected with distributed training.
+However, the code can be run with distributed training also.

 #### Option 1: Solve the First Version

-The task is episodic, and in order to solve the environment,  your agent must get an average score of +30 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment,  the agent must get an average score of +30 over 100 consecutive episodes.

 #### Option 2: Solve the Second Version